 Indeed, the energy used by cryptocurrencies can generate enormous amounts of pollution.
 According to researchers at the University of Cambridge, the electricity needed to maintain the Bitcoin network alone is more than what the entire nation of Argentina needs to survive.

-In 2011, Barath Raghavan and Justin Ma of ICSI and University of California calculated that all the power needed to build and maintain computers, network connections, cell-phone towers, and other hardware uses about 84 to 143 gigawatts of electricity every year, or about 7% of global energy.
+In 2011, Barath Raghavan and Justin Ma of ICSI and University of California calculated that all the power needed to build and maintain computers, network connections, cell-phone towers, and other hardware uses about 84 to 143 gigawatts of electricity every year, or about 7% of the world's energy.
 By 2040, the sector is expected to account for 14% of the world’s carbon footprint.

 So far, most of the pressure to improve sustainability has been firmly on datacenter providers.
 Google wants to run its entire datacenter estate on carbon-free energy by 2030, while Amazon Web Services is aiming to power the entirety of its operations using renewable energy by 2025.